 Preparation and Planning Phase

-Although it may not involve as much cash as it is, a small trucking company does still needs a lot of planning and preparation to ensure that it starts on the right foot.
+Although it may not involve as much cash, a small trucking company still needs a lot of planning and preparation to ensure it starts on the right foot.
 The best way to start is through the owner-operator approach.
-You will have trucks, but you will be involved in the operations too.
+You will have trucks, but you will also be involved in the operations.
 Some new owners also start as drivers, but if you don’t have industry experience, you have to study and understand all the requirements of running this business.
-Regardless of the structure, you want in your company, it is essential to prepare and plan everything.
+Regardless of the structure you want in your company, it is essential to prepare and plan everything.

 Choosing a Plan Format

-There are basically two types of business plans you can pursue a trucking business.
-There is a traditional format that is comprehensive and will involve various details such as company description, executive summary, market analysis, sales strategy, personnel plan, and others.
+You can pursue two types of business plans in a trucking business.
+The traditional format is comprehensive and will involve various details such as company description, executive summary, market analysis, sales strategy, personnel plan, and others.
 The other one is the lean startup format which is more flexible and requires fewer details than the traditional plan.
-A startup business plan format may include details such as executive summary, marketing, financial projections, and others.
+A startup business plan format may include an executive summary, marketing, financial projections, and others.

 The FMCSA requires different requirements depending on the type of operations you are interested in engaging in.
 You will need a CDL if you will be driving your equipment too.
 Some legal requirements you need to comply with are the US Department of Transportation Number, International Fuel Tax Agreement stickers, International Registration Plan, and Motor Carrier Number.

 Financial projections are crucial in any business plan, especially in the trucking industry.
-You may need around $10,000 to $30,000 to start trucking companies’ operations.
+To start a trucking company’s operations, you may need around $10,000 to $30,000.
 It will cover the cost of the vehicle down payments, insurance, and other state-specific compliances.

 Even if you do not have enough capital, there are many ways for you to finance your new business.
 With good credit records, you can find reasonable funding through a bank loan or a home equity credit.
 You can also use your savings or dispose of some of your properties to build up funding for your new business.

-If funds are available, it is always best to purchase your own assets and ideally, always go for quality when it is for commercial use.
+If funds are available, it is always best to purchase your assets and, ideally, always go for quality when it is for commercial use.
 A new truck means fewer maintenance expenses, repairs, insurance coverage, and downtime.
-If you are considering second-hand units, make sure that they are well-maintained and come from known manufacturers.
-This forms part of the executive summary of your business plan including your plan to grow your business.
+If you are considering second-hand units, make sure they are well-maintained and come from known manufacturers.
+This forms part of the executive summary of your business plan, including your plan to grow your business.

 Preparing Trucks for the Road

 Before you can start freight movements, you must have all the requirements for you to roll out.
-Make sure you have complied with all insurance premium coverage, USDOT numbers, and registrations.
+Ensure you comply with all insurance premium coverage, USDOT numbers, and registrations.
 There should also be RFID tags on your windshield and your International Registration Plates if you will move across different states.
-These should be one of the plans you have in your trucking business plans.
+These should be one of the plans you have in your truck owner operator business plans.

 Hiring of Drivers

 One of the most challenging parts of running a trucking industry is hiring and retaining good drivers.
-The industry has a very high turnover rate and the issue is even more prevalent in small carriers.
+The industry has a high turnover rate, even more, prevalent in small carriers.
 The best strategies for driver retention should start with an effective recruitment process.
 Take note of the applicant’s crash data and roadside inspections for the last three to five years.
-Make sure to plan and focus your offers on the employee’s happiness and fulfillment too, not just cash-based incentives.
+Make sure to plan and focus your offers on the employee’s happiness and fulfillment, not just cash-based incentives.
 Hiring and keeping good drivers is one of the keys to success in a trucking business.

 Growing a Client Base

 For your truckers company to grow, you need a steady stream of clients, not just long-term ones.
 Make sure that one client will not cover more than 20 percent of your revenue.
 Thus, keep at least five clients for a constant supply of transporting jobs.
-Attract more clients using a website, social media presence, or use online freight boards.
-Marketing is a crucial part to grow your business.
-Make sure to have a business plan on how to go about marketing your services and your trucking company.
+Attract more clients using a website, social media presence, or online freight boards.
+Marketing is a crucial part of growing your business.
+Make sure to have a business plan for marketing your services and your trucking company.

 Use the Right Tools

-The trucking business in the US remains to be one of the most challenging, yet rewarding ventures that interested owner-operators can explore.
-If you make the right research, plan, and prepare appropriately, you can boost your operations, marketing, funding, and make your company run smoothly.
+The US trucking business remains one of the most challenging yet rewarding ventures that interested owner-operators can explore.
+If you do the right research, plan, and prepare appropriately, you can boost your operations, marketing, and funding and make your company run smoothly.